How to Potty Train a Dog Living in an Apartment. Keeping a dog as a pet when living in a house with a huge backyard is somewhat of a breeze.

 What do you do when you cannot simply let the dog roam the garden?

 Though it seems like a huge nuisance, there are ways you can housebreak an apartment dog without causing yourself too much trouble or traumatizing the animal.

 Today, we’ll reveal some truly essential tips.

 How to potty train a dog living in an apartment — 4 steps to total success

 #1 Maintain a schedule, rain or shine

-If you have to go to work or do anything that entails leaving the dog alone, make sure to confine it.
+If you must go to work or do anything that entails leaving the dog alone, make sure to confine it.

 #3 Keep an eye on the dog and learn how to recognize the signs

-It’s always a good idea to keep a pee pad somewhere in the house in case there isn’t enough time to get the dog outside.
-However, even then, you ought to keep an eye on the signs the dog might want to “go.”
-Those include:
+It’s always a good idea to keep a pee pad somewhere in the house if there isn’t enough time to get the dog outside.

 - Sudden trotting away (the dog might abruptly stop doing something and walk away)